To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

-Raised dog food bowls in a dog bowl tray help your dog’s neck and posture when eating.
-Your canine will love having his food closer to its height, and you can refill and wash the stainless steel containers easily.
-(This bowl can also be used for cats.)
-The only con we could find is that the stand isn’t the most sturdy.
-However, most reviews we read from customers stated the raised dog bowls were still worth the additional cost.
+Raised bowls in a tray help your dog’s neck and posture when eating.
+Your canine will love having his food closer to his height, and you can refill and wash the stainless steel containers easily.
+The non-slip stand has three height positions (2.8″, 8″, and 12″), so it can be adjusted as your dog grows.
+You can easily remove the legs and tuck them into the sides of the platform for easy storage.

 Pros | Cons |